bandirevanth/mastering-ai/README.md

 from sklearn.naive_bayes import GaussianNB
 ```

 The above command will import the GaussianNB module.
-Now, with the command given below we need to initialize the model.
+Now, with the command given below, we need to initialise the model.

 ```
 gnb = GaussianNB()